Overview

 Special Admissions Requirements

-Thorough command of the language in which the student plans to specialize and a background in its literature, as well as command of at least one of the two additional languages in which the student will need to fulfill requirements, are required.
+Thorough command of the language in which the student plans to specialize (Spanish or Portuguese) and a background in its literature.

 Application must include a personal statement and an academic writing sample in the language of the proposed specialization, not to exceed twenty-five pages in length.
 GRE scores are not accepted.